Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Results

-Figure~\ref{fig:EFFPARTID1} and \ref{fig:EFFPARTID2} show the fragment identification matrices obtained with an optimal configuration of the apparatus given in table~\ref{table:CCLPOS}, at the different beam energies.
-These are made by comparing the number of identified fragments including all the reconstruction and identification algorithms to the number of fragments produced reaching the TOF-wall.
-Globally, the combined performances of the three reconstruction algorithms is satisfactory as most of the fragments are correctly identified with an overall efficiency better than (90$\pm$3)\% for each beam energy.
-A significant proportion of the low fragment identification efficiencies are due to a wrong charge reconstruction.
-For example at 300~MeV/nucleon the $^{10}$Be was identified for 5\% as $^{8}$Li and for 3\% as $^{7}$Li which drops its fragment identification efficiency down to 91\%.
-Yet most of those low fragment identification efficiencies concern fragments with a low production rate, while, on the opposite, the most produced fragments are globally well identified.
+Figure~\ref{fig:EFFPARTID1} and \ref{fig:EFFPARTID2} show the fragment identification matrices obtained with an optimal configuration of the apparatus given in table~\ref{table:RESTRAJRECAP}, at the different beam energies.
+These are made by comparing the number of identified fragments of a certain charge and mass (obtained after the charge identification, the trajectory reconstruction and the mass identification) to the one generated by the simulation.
+The mean and sigma values of the identification efficiencies are then calculated for all the fragments correctly identified.
+Globally, the performances are satisfactory as most of the fragments are correctly identified with an overall efficiency better than (90$\pm$3)\% for each beam energy.
+A significant proportion of the low fragment identification efficiencies are due to a wrong charge identification.
+For example at 300~MeV/nucleon the $^{10}$Be was identified for 5\% as $^{8}$Li and for 3\% as $^{7}$Li which drops its identification efficiency down to 91\%.
+Yet most of those low identification efficiencies concern fragments with a low production rate, while, on the opposite, the most produced fragments are globally well identified.
 For example, at each 4 energies, the $\alpha$-particles which represent roughly 50\% of the produced fragments have an identification efficiency above 89\%.

-The proportion of the lost fragments which correspond to bad trajectory reconstructions leading to an unknown fragment, decreases with the energy.
-The highest proportion of losts is for protons which goes from almost 14\% at 100~MeV/nucleon to 10\% at 400~MeV/nucleon.
-The lowest masses are the most affected due to their smaller transverse momenta.
-For the other fragments, the proportion of losts is always under 10\%.
+The lost fragments correspond to fragments which reconstructed charges could not be associated to a mass due to a trajectory reconstructed with a different magnetic rigidity.
+The highest proportion of lost fragments is for protons which goes from almost 14\% at 100~MeV/nucleon to 10\% at 400~MeV/nucleon and can directly be related to the results given in figure~\ref{fig:TrajEffReco}(a).
+The lowest masses are again the most affected due to their smaller transverse momenta whereas for the other fragments, the proportion of losts is always under 10\%.